 Q: How did you go about this research?

 A: A lot of times I searched independent news sources that would report on Native artists.
 There weren’t a lot of mainstream art sites.
 After I found some artists, I would search their websites, research what sorts of related galleries and exhibits they had been a part of.
-I would find those artists and if any of them were at a price range that The Field Museum could afford some of their work to include in their collection.
+I would find those artists and determine if any of them were at a price range that The Field Museum could afford to purchase some of their work to include in the collection.